 Bermagui hugs the edges of its harbour, and nestles under the shadow of Gulaga (Mt Dromedary), once an active volcano 60 million years ago.

-Famous for its deep-sea fishing – including yellowfin tuna and marlin – it seems ironic that the town’s name is believed to have stemmed from the Aboriginal word ‘Bermaguee’ meaning ‘boat with no paddle’.
+Famous for its deep-sea game fishing it seems ironic that the town’s name is believed to have stemmed from the Aboriginal word ‘Bermaguee’ meaning ‘boat with no paddle’.
+This fishing village has a population of less than 2,000, but it harbours ample opportunity for adventure, food and wine experiences and of course, relaxation.

-Bermagui has its own commercial fishing fleet to reap the bounty of the abundant seafood.
-The Co-op situated at the harbour and the Bermagui Fishermen’s Wharf offers fresh fish and prawns daily, or your own boat can be launched, fish weighed and cleaned with the facilities on offer.
+Bermagui has its own small commercial fishing fleet to reap the bounty of the abundant seafood.
+The Co-op situated at the harbour and the Bermagui Fishermen’s Wharf offers fresh fish and prawns daily, along with eateries and a wine bar.
+Your own boat can be launched, fish weighed and cleaned with the facilities on offer too.

 Black swans in all their presence gather their young, and so it is with the birds, more than 200 species have been identified in the National Park fronting the western side of the lake and the foothills of Gulaga and beyond.

 As the largest lake in southern NSW, there is swimming, fishing, sailing, boating, water skiing, and prawning in season.
-Boat hire, picnic and toilet facilities are available.
+Camping, boat hire, picnic and toilet facilities are available.

 Bermagui Visitor Information CentreBermagui Community Centre